Hop til indhold

 At You Invest, you can invest in three different balanced index-tracking funds managed by PFA.
 These are PFA Indeks 25, 50 and 75.
 In PFA Indeks 25, the proportion of shares is 25 % and the proportion of bonds is 75 %.
 Similarly, PFA Indeks 75 has a proportion of shares of 75 % and a proportion of bonds of 25 %.
 You can read more about them below.

-Index-tracking funds
+Index-tracking

 PFA-managed index-tracking funds

-For PFA-managed index-tracking funds, the fund’s return will deviate more from the benchmark return than is typical for a pure index fund, as PFA conducts a comprehensive screening of the companies’ ESG profile, i.e. their environmental, social and governance impacts.
+For PFA-managed index-tracking funds, the fund’s return may deviate more from the benchmark return than is typical for a pure index fund, as PFA conducts a comprehensive screening of the companies’ ESG profile, i.e. their environmental, social and governance impacts.
 The screening may, for example, result in companies on PFA’s exclusion list or with an ESG score below a minimum level set by PFA, as well as certain countries or sectors – in whole or in part – being excluded from the portfolio.
-As mentioned, this can lead to significant deviations between the fund’s return and the fund’s benchmark, i.e. the return from the underlying market.
+As mentioned, this can lead to deviations between the fund’s return and the fund’s benchmark, i.e. the return from the underlying market.

 PFA Indeks 25 (PFA Index 25)